wacfeld/UKML/README.md

 <summary>Cerberus changes</summary>

 - Orb projectiles now bounce several times, creating a shockwave and explosion with each bounce
-	- Orb projectiles are no longer affected by explosions
+- Orb projectiles are no longer affected by enemy-caused explosions
 </details>

 ## Manual Installation